Ciarán Ó Lionáird

-Ciarán Ó Lionáird (born 11 April 1988) is an Irish runner from Cork.
+Ciarán Ó Lionáird (11 April 1988 – 9 June 2026) was an Irish runner from County Cork.
 He competed at the 2012 Summer Olympics in the 1500 metres.
-At the 2013 European Athletics Indoor Championships in March, he came 3rd in the Men's 3000 metres.
-Following the COVID-19 lockdown, he announced he was coming out of retirement, and his intention to compete in the Tokyo Olympics.
+He earned a bronze medal at the 2013 European Athletics Indoor Championships in the 3000 metres.

 Early years

-Ciaran grew up just outside Macroom, County Cork, Ireland.
-He attended De La Salle College, Macroom, where he was an Irish Schools 1500 metre champion.
-Ciaran first took up running at age 7 with West Muskerry AC, but at age 12 joined Leevale to become coached by Der O'Donovan.
-It was at Leevale that Ciaran improved his times and ran an Irish Youths indoor record of 3:50 at age 16.
-He went on to win a bronze medal at the European Youth Olympic Festival in Lignano in 2005 as well as taking 10th place in the World Youth Championships, both over the metric mile.
+Ciaran Ó Lionáird grew up in Toonsbridge, just outside Macroom, County Cork, Ireland.
+He attended De La Salle College in Macroom, where he was an Irish schools 1500 metre champion. Ó Lionáird first took up running at age seven with West Muskerry AC, but at age 12 joined Leevale AC to become coached by Der O'Donovan.
+It was at Leevale that Ó Lionáird improved his times and ran an Irish youth indoor record of 3:50 at age 16.
+He went on to win a bronze medal at the European Youth Olympic Festival in Lignano, Italy, in 2005 as well as taking 10th place at the World Youth Championships, both over the metric mile.

 NCAA

-In 2006, having finished school, Ciaran decided to take up a scholarship at the University of Michigan under Coach Ron Warhurst where he earned Academic All-Big Ten Conference three years in 2006, 2007 and 2008.
+In 2006, having finished secondary school, Ó Lionáird decided to take up a scholarship at the University of Michigan under coach Ron Warhurst where he earned Academic All-Big Ten Conference three years in 2006, 2007, and 2008.
 After numerous season-ending injuries (osteitis pubis, L5 disc herniation, hip bursitis) he decided to transfer to Florida State University in 2009.
-A recurrence of Ciaran’s back disc injury in 2010 led to 6 months on the sidelines and with surgery imminent, he thought his running career might well be over.
-However, he battled through a summer of intense therapy and came back in the Autumn of 2010 to become All American at the NCAA Men's Division I Cross Country Championship.
+A recurrence of Ó Lionáird’s back disc injury in 2010 led to six months on the sidelines and with surgery imminent, he thought his running career might well be over.
+However, he battled through a summer of intense therapy and came back in the autumn of 2010 to become All American at the NCAA Men's Division I Cross Country Championship.